 How can I change the appearance of the plugin?

-Can subscribers sign-up to my newsletter through a social account (e.g. Facebook)?
+Can subscribers sign-up for my newsletter through a social account (e.g. Facebook)?

 Yes, MailUp provides a simple integration with all the most used social networks.
-You could insert into your web site a simple banner "Click here to subscribe to our newsletter using your Facebook account".
-This features is a standard one and you don't need to install any plugin, just activate a MailUp account.
+You could insert into your website a simple banner "Click here to subscribe to our newsletter using your Facebook account".
+This feature is a standard one and you don't need to install any plugin, just activate a MailUp account.